zammad/zammad/BREAKING_CHANGES.md

 # Breaking Changes

-## 7.2
+## 7.1

-### Elasticsearch 7 no longer supported
+### Elasticsearch 7 deprecated

-Elasticsearch 7 has reached end of life and is no longer supported.
-Zammad now requires **Elasticsearch 8** or later.
+Elasticsearch 7 has reached end of life and is now deprecated.

-⚠️ Please upgrade your Elasticsearch installation before updating to Zammad 7.2.
+⚠️ A future version of Zammad now requires **Elasticsearch 8** or later.

 ### Calendar iCal feed must be a URL

 Calendars can no longer be configured with a local file path as the iCal feed source.
 Only HTTP/HTTPS URLs are accepted.

+Local file path support is now deprecated.
+In a future release of Zammad, this functionality will be removed.

 ⚠️ If you previously used a local `.ics` file path, host the file on an HTTP server and update the calendar's iCal feed URL accordingly.